JeeErn/Decentralised_Prediction_Market/README.md

 ### Malicious Collusion Amongst Arbitrators
 We recognise that our arbitrator system may become susceptible to collusion amongst the arbitrators.
 Our safeguard against this is the jury system, whereby the jury is selected randomly without any juror knowing who are the other jurors.

-Our working assumption is that the there will be sufficient honest selected arbitrators in each topic that will report the correct outcome, which will be enough to make the topic go into Jury state.
+Our working assumption is that the there will be sufficient honest selected arbitrators in each topic that will report the correct outcome, which will be enough to make the topic go into _Jury_ state.
 As the jurors are unaware of who else is the juror, there is little risk of collusion at the jury voting stage.

-As any arbitrator who falsely reported in the past gets their trustworthiness score set to 0, these dishonest arbitrators will have very little chance to become a juror in another topic, which limits the damaging effects a dishonest arbitrator can have on the system.
-Also, during topic creation, the arbitrator's trustworthiness is displayed, and any logical topic creator will avoid choosing an arbitrator with low trustworthiness score to report on their topic.
+Any arbitrator who reports falsely will get their trustworthiness score set to 0.
+As a result, these dishonest arbitrators will have very little chance to become a juror in another topic, which limits the damaging effects that a dishonest arbitrator can have on the system.
+Also, during topic creation, the arbitrator's trustworthiness is displayed, and any logical/rational topic creator will avoid choosing an arbitrator with low trustworthiness score to report on their topic as it might affect the likelihood of the topic creator getting back his/her topic creation bond and 1% of market cap.

 <br />